The Financial Technology Law Review: Saudi Arabia

 Setting up an asset management company in Saudi Arabia is subject to licensing by the CMA as set out in the latter's Investment Fund Regulations6 and Authorised Persons Regulations.7 This means that the entity must satisfy a number of requirements, such as a minimum capital requirement and establishing multiple internal key functions and appointing the required specialised officers, before being able to carry out its activities in Saudi Arabia.

 Marketing and advertising of banking and financial services in Saudi Arabia are subject to the Banking Consumer Protection Principles issued by SAMA in June 2013.
-It is important to note that these principles govern and control only the content of the marketing material to be advertised by the financial institution.
+These principles govern and control only the content of the marketing material to be advertised by the financial institution.

 Marketing is generally regulated by the Ministry of Culture and Information (MCI).
 The MCI obliges entities wishing to carry out advertising activities whether in print or electronically to obtain a licence, whether the entity is local or foreign.
 In accordance with MCI laws, the entity shall obtain a licence to be able to market its activities.
 Upon obtaining the relevant licence, the entity must comply with the banking Consumer Protection Principles with regard to the content of the material it desires to advertise.

-It is important to note that these principles are applicable to financial institutions, and since Saudi Arabia remains silent with regard to the introduction of any special marketing laws applicable to fintech services, we believe that the same laws and principles will likely govern the marketing of fintech services in Saudi Arabia.
+These principles are applicable to financial institutions, and we believe that the same laws and principles will likely govern the marketing of fintech services in Saudi Arabia.

 ii Cross-border issues